icanos/hassio-plejd/README.md

 https://www.home-assistant.io/integrations/homekit/

 ## Changelog
+*v 0.3.4*:
+* NEW: `connectionTimeout` configuration parameter to enable tweaking of wait time on connection, usable for RPi 3B+.
+* FIX: Reworked some logging to get better understanding of what happens.

 *v 0.3.0*:
 * NEW: New BLE manager, DBus instead of noble
 * FIX: Adding entities as devices now as well